akenginorhun/latent-pilator/README.md

 # Latent-pilator: Manipulating Facial Images Through Autoencoder Latent Space

+This project was developed as a final project for CS131 Computer Vision at Stanford University.

 ## Overview
 Latent-pilator is a deep learning project that enables real-time manipulation of facial features through an autoencoder's latent space.
 The project uses a VAE (Variational Autoencoder) architecture that learns to encode and decode facial images, and allows users to interactively manipulate the facial attributes through the learned latent representations.